fragrussu/MyRelax/README.md

 # MyRelax download
 Getting MyRelax is extremely easy: cloning this repository is all you need to do.
-MyRelax scripts would be ready for you to run.

 If you use Linux or MacOs: